Skip to main content

 More Information

-The estimated per-unit fee is calculated using the annual estimated first-year fee.
-It is based on a full-time study load of 24 units of study per year
+The estimated per-unit fee is calculated using the annual average first-year fee.
+It is based on a full-time study load of 24 units (four courses) per semester or year.

 Intake